ericfilippi/YAMS/README.md

 YAMS has been developed on MODx v0.9.6.3+ and EVO 1.4+, with PHP >= 5.2.6-3.
 It will not work on servers running PHP 4.

-ManagerManager is not required for YAMS to function, but is recommended.
+ManagerManager (deprecated on Evo v2 and v3) is not required for YAMS to function, but is recommended.
 YAMS can use ManagerManager to hide redundant document variables and organise the language fields in the document view.